Agricultural activity

 The area of agricultural land is decreasing

-Between 2007–2017, the area of land in New Zealand used for agricultural purposes decreased by 5.4%, an area equivalent to 800,490 hectares.
-The bulk of the decline was in the Canterbury and Otago regions, which account for 70.6% of the decline between them (with a reduction of 339,925 and 255,237 hectares respectively).
+Between 2017–2022, the area of land in New Zealand used for agricultural purposes decreased by 5.7%, an area equivalent to 800,000 hectares.
+The largest decline was in the Canterbury, Southland, and Otago regions.

 Irrigation is increasing, but almost exclusive to the South Island